-Next: Shanghai Prev: Beijing
+Next: Shanghai

 It is the ancient southern capital of China.

-Nanjing is ridiculously nice looking.
-It has my three of my favorite styles all in one place:
+It has three of my favorite styles all in one place:

-• Ancient asian temples
+• Ancient temples

-• Brutalist concrete apartment blocks
+• Brutalist apartment blocks

-• Cyberpunk future towers
+• Cyberpunk towers

 Day 1

 When we got off the train here, we walked past some Hanfu clothing stores.
 These are places where they will dress you up in traditional royal clothing.
-It’s pretty popular with the women there to do this and take pictures, and when Kai said she always wanted to try it, it was kind of a no brainer.
+It’s pretty popular with women there to do this and take pictures, and when Kai said she always wanted to try it, it was kind of a no brainer.

-So for the rest of the day Kai looked like a princess.
+For the rest of the day Kai looked like a princess.

 We spent a long time exploring the old areas, the canals, and the ancient wall.

-Nanjing has a huge lake with islands in the center, a large mountain, and the city - with it’s modern and ancient parts intermingled.
+Nanjing has a huge lake with islands in the center, a large mountain, and the city - with it’s modern and ancient parts all intermingled.

 Next we went to Jiming Temple, on a hill overlooking the lake.
 The south shore of the lake also has the wall running around it.